Frequently Asked Questions

 Q. When and where will the interviews be held?
 Do I have to appear in person?

 A. A personal interview is a required step in the application process.
-For the 2021-23 class, interviews will be conducted in the fall of 2020 at the Henry Ford Hospital main campus.
+For the 2023-25 class, interviews will be conducted in the summer of 2023 at the Henry Ford Hospital main campus.
 Candidates will be assigned a date and time for their interview, which cannot be adjusted or changed.
 The interview process takes about 6 hours.

 Q. Will I be guaranteed an interview?